Sequence-Selection-Based Constellation Shaping for Nonlinear Channels: Introduction

 Unfortunately, the optimal distribution for a \emph{nonlinear} fiber-optic channel is still unknown and, most likely, not Gaussian \cite{secondini_JLT2017_scope}.
 For this reason, in the recent years, a lot of effort has been devoted to tailoring probabilistic shaping to the nonlinear fiber-optic channel, trying to obtain an additional nonlinear gain on top of the linear shaping gain \cite{geller:JLT2016,fehenberger:jlt2016,cho2021shaping}.
 Indeed, it was recently shown that it is possible to further improve the performance of a system beyond that achievable by merely tailoring \emph{conventional} shaping techniques---developed for the linear channel---to the nonlinear fiber channel.
 In particular, the \emph{sequence selection} approach extends the conventional concept of probabilistic shaping by automatically optimizing the source according to a proper metric that measures the performance over a given channel.
 Even in this case, the selection reduces the information rate of the source, trading it for a higher robustness to nonlinear effects, with an overall improvement of system performance \cite{civelli2021sequenceECOC,secondini2022new}.

-In this paper, after a brief review of \emph{conventional} probabilistic shaping in the linear and nonlinear regimes, we discuss the sequence selection concept, providing interesting bounds for the performance in the nonlinear regime.
+In this paper, after a brief review of \emph{conventional} probabilistic shaping in the linear and nonlinear regimes, we discuss the sequence selection concept, providing interesting bounds for the performance in the nonlinear regime and extending the analysis in \cite{civelli2023invitedOFC}.
 We discuss the role of the signs of the transmitted symbols, which are irrelevant in conventional probabilistic amplitude shaping (PAS) but become fundamental for the nonlinear channel, and show that a proper selection metric must account for the signs.
-Next, we propose and discuss the implementation of nonlinear probabilistic shaping techniques based on sequence selection, in particular considering the interaction with forward error correction (FEC) and carrier phase recovery (CPR), and considering different shaping and concatenation strategies.
+Next, we propose and discuss the implementation of probabilistic shaping techniques for nonlinear channels based on sequence selection, briefly introduced in \cite{civelli2023invitedOFC,civelli2023practicalOFC}, in particular considering the interaction with forward error correction (FEC) and carrier phase recovery (CPR), and considering different shaping and concatenation strategies.

 The manuscript is organized as follows.
-Section\,\ref{sec:System-description} describes the system used for performance assessment in our simulations, while Section\,\ref{sec:Probabilistic-constellation-shap} briefly discusses linear probabilistic shaping.
-Next, Section\,\ref{sec:Nonlinear-probabilistic-constell} addresses nonlinear probabilistic shaping, focusing on (i) the performance of conventional shaping in the nonlinear regime, (ii) the sequence selection approach, (iii) the practical implementation of sequence selection, (iv) the performance of different sequence selection approaches, and (v) the interaction with carrier phase recovery.
+Section\,\ref{sec:System-description} describes the system used for performance assessment in our simulations, while Section\,\ref{sec:Probabilistic-constellation-shap} briefly discusses probabilistic shaping for linear channels.
+Next, Section\,\ref{sec:Nonlinear-probabilistic-constell} addresses probabilistic shaping for nonlinear channels, focusing on (i) the performance of conventional shaping in the nonlinear regime, (ii) the sequence selection approach, (iii) the practical implementation of sequence selection, (iv) the performance of different sequence selection approaches, and (v) the interaction with carrier phase recovery.
 Finally, Section\,\ref{sec:conclusion} draws the conclusion.